Programs & Initiatives

 The Georgia Innovation Fund is committed to dramatically advancing student academic achievement throughout Georgia.
 It began as a $19.4 million fund under Georgia’s Race to the Top plan.
 During Race to the Top, the Innovation Fund provided 23 grants to programs focused on providing applied learning opportunities, creating teacher and leader induction programs, growing the teacher and leader pipeline, or developing or expanding charter schools.

 Personalized Learning (formerly Technology Tools for Teachers) is a grant program that provides funds to selected school systems to implement a professional learning experience which leverages the use of instructional technology tools to increase student engagement, growth, and achievement.
-Educators will be provided with instructional technology tools and ongoing professional learning for two and one-half school years.
+Educators in participating schools are provided with instructional technology tools and ongoing professional learning for two and one-half school years.

 GOSA has developed the Words2Reading website, a web tool with curated resources for families, caregivers, and teachers to help develop and sharpen early childhood language and literacy skills.